LenchenL/documentation/OktaSetup.md

     3. 'Implicit (Hybrid)''
 7. Click **Done**

-Your application will appear in the list of apps.
+Your application will appear in the list.
 You can easily access it by click on Applications menu item in the header

 Choose your app in the list of applications to tweak its settings, click **Edit**
 ![appedit](images/appedit.png)